-Symbol Table 6-3 Explanation of Symbols in User Interface Explanation \bigotimes Inverter OK: This indicates that the inverter is on the Reference List and functioning normally. ⊗ 器 Inverter Missing: This indicates that the inverter is on the Reference List but is undetected. ?
-Inverter Unknown: This indicates that the inverter detected is not on the Reference List.
-This icon is overridden if a Fault or warning is present. \wedge Inverter Fault: This indicates that the inverter has an inverter issue and cannot produce power. ť Inverter Warning: This indicates that the inverter has an issue but can produce power.
+Table 6-3 Explanation of Symbols in User Interface Explanation

+Symbol

+Inverter OK: This indicates that the inverter is on the Reference List and functioning normally.

+Inverter Missing: This indicates that the inverter is on the Reference List but is undetected.

+Inverter Fault: This indicates that the inverter has an inverter issue and cannot produce power.

 In the sample inverter list in Error!
-Reference source not found., several nodes are worth noting.
+Reference source not found.
+Figure 6-1, several nodes are worth noting.

-- Inverter 2.1: This inverter, indicated in bold, is the inverter that the smart device or laptop last accessed and it is operating normally. - Inverter 2.2: This inverter is the Gateway Inverter, denoted with the gateway symbol .
+- Inverter 2.1: This inverter, indicated in bold, is the inverter that the smart device or laptop last accessed and it is operating normally. - Inverter 2.2: This inverter is the Gateway Inverter, denoted with the gateway symbol ...